 MM Ref.
-Policy/Para Main modification SA Screening VOLUME : OLUME 1 - DISTRICT-WIDE STRATEGY & POLICIES MM1 Policy RA1, p.34 POLICY RA1 - DEVELOPMENT IN THE VILLAGES MEETING THE LISTED CRITERIA Amend the Policy paragraph after criterion b: Residential development on previously developed sites falling within the scope of Policy ED2B adjoining and closely related to the housing development boundary will be acceptable if the requirements of Policy ED2B and other relevant policies are met.
+Policy/Para Main modification VOLUME 1 - DISTRICT-WID E STRATEGY & POLICIES MM1 Policy RA1, p.34 POLICY RA1 - DEVELOPMENT IN THE VILLAGES MEETING THE LISTED CRITERIA Amend the Policy paragraph after criterion b: Residential development on previously developed sites falling within the scope of Policy ED2B adjoining and closely related to the housing development boundary will be acceptable if the requirements of Policy ED2B and other relevant policies are met.
 Residential development on sites outside the Green Belt adjoining the housing development boundary at these villages will also be acceptable if identified in an adopted Neighbourhood Plan.
-Clarification and in order to ensure Policies RA1 and ED2B operate coherently and consistently.
-These changes need to be reflected in the SA.
 MM2 Policy RA2, p.34 POLICY RA2 - DEVELOPMENT IN VILLAGES OUTSIDE THE GREEN BELT NOT MEETING POLICY RA1 CRITERIA Amend the Policy paragraph after criterion c: Limited residential development on previously developed sites falling within the scope of Policy ED2B adjoining and closely related to the Housing Development Boundary will be acceptable if the requirements of Policy ED2B and other relevant policies are met.
 Limited residential development on sites adjoining the housing development boundary at these villages will also be acceptable if identified in an adopted Neighbourhood Plan.
-Clarification and in order to ensure Policies RA2 and ED2B operate coherently and consistently.
-Change needs to be reflected in the SA. ммз Para 108, p.62 First sentence: In order to support the delivery of Core Strategy Policy CP3, it is expected that major development, excluding industrial B2 and B8 uses, will provide sufficient renewable energy on-site to reduce anticipated (regulated) energy use carbon dioxide emissions in buildings by at least 10%.
-The minor amendment proposed will ensure consistency with Policy SCR.1.
-Policy SCR.1 is subject to appraisal therefore it is not necessary to appraise this amendment.
-No implications for final SA.
-MM4 Para 112, p.63 Designing solar arrays as a complementary part of a building can enable the PV arrays to complement the aesthetic of a building or development and need not compromise the character of protected areas such as the World Heritage Site and Conservation As explained in the Statement of Common Ground with Historic England (CD/PMP/SCG1), this
+MM3 Para 108, p.62 First sentence: In order to support the delivery of Core Strategy Policy CP3, it is expected that major development, excluding industrial B2 and B8 uses , will provide sufficient renewable energy on-site to reduce anticipated (regulated) energy use carbon dioxide emissions in buildings by at least 10%.
+MM4 Para 112, p.63 Designing solar arrays as a complementary part of a building can enable the PV arrays to complement the aesthetic of a building or development and need not compromise the character of protected areas such as the World Heritage Site and Conservation Areas provided proposals are consistent with Policy HE1.
+When designing building-mounted solar arrays, consideration should be aesthetics and character in design choices in line with the Policy SCR2.
+Para 117, p.64 Where ground mounted arrays are proposed in the Green Belt, reference will also need to be made to relevant Green Belt policies.
+Policies for the historic environment and landscape will also apply to proposals for ground mounted arrays.
+Policy SCR3, p.64 Insert a new final paragraph to read: In all cases proposals will be expected to be consistent with the relevant design, heritage and landscape policies.